Who is responsible for obtaining an EPC?

 Are there any penalties for not making an EPC available?

 Yes.
-DFP and District Councils have the duty to enforce the requirements of the EPC regulations.
-District Councils enforce in relation to all but their own relevant public buildings in which case DFP is the enforcement authority.
+The Department of Finance (DoF) and district councils have the duty to enforce the requirements of the EPC regulations.
+District councils enforce in relation to all but their own relevant public buildings in which case DoF is the enforcement authority.

 Failure to comply with the regulations or a request to produce relevant documents from an enforcer may result in the issue of a penalty charge notice.

 In the case of a dwelling, the penalty is £200 and for non-dwellings it is 12.5% of the net annual value, for each breach of failing to:

 - make available, free of charge, a valid EPC to any prospective buyer or tenant